Swizz/trdis/README.md

 <br/>

-T(a)dis is a 350 Bytes `diff` function returning a patch object, allowing you to perform time traveling to an object or an array using your own merge functions with ease.
+T(a)rdis is a 350 Bytes `diff` function returning a patch object, allowing you to perform time traveling to an object or an array using your own merge functions with ease.

 ```js